Luis Fernando Ramírez

-Luis Fernando Ramírez Acuña (born November 23, 1959) is a Colombian public accountant, former Defense and labor minister and Vice Presidential candidate.
-Ramírez led the Ministry of Defense during President Andrés Pastrana's government and had to deal with the peace process (1999-2002) between the government and the Revolutionary Armed Forces of Colombia (FARC).
+Luis Fernando Ramírez Acuña (born November 23, 1959) is a Colombian public accountant, former defense and labor minister and vice presidential candidate.
+Ramírez led the Ministry of Defense during President Andrés Pastrana's government and had to deal with the peace process (1999–2002) between the government and the Revolutionary Armed Forces of Colombia (FARC).
 In May 2001 Ramirez quit his job as defense minister.

-As Minister of Labor he was the leader of the Social Security Reform that introduced in Colombia the capitalizacion system run by private pension Funds.

-Mr. Ramirez also served as Vice Minister of Finance and was also director of the Internal Revenue System.
+As Minister of Labor he was the leader of the Social Security Reform that introduced in Colombia the capitalization system run by private pension Funds.
+Ramirez also served as Vice Minister of Finance and was also director of the Internal Revenue System.